Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 48 points in seven of 11 games this season.
+- Los Angeles and its opponents have gone over the current 48-point total in seven of 11 games this season.

 - Jacksonville and its opponents have combined to score more than 48 points in three of 11 games this season.

-- The combined points per game average of the two teams, 42.9, is 5.1 points fewer than Sunday's over/under.

-- The 49.6 points per game these two squads have allowed to opponents this season are 1.6 more than the 48 total in this contest.
+- The two teams combine to score 42.9 points per game, 5.1 less than the total in this contest.

-- Rams games this season feature an average total of 50.3 points, a number 2.3 points higher than Sunday's over/under.

-- The 46.9 PPG average total in Jaguars games this season is 1.1 points fewer than this game's over/under.
+- This contest's over/under is 1.6 points lower than the 49.6 these two squads combine to give up per game in 2020.

 Rams stats and trends

-- In Los Angeles' 11 games this season, it has four wins against the spread.
+- In Los Angeles' 11 games this year, it has four wins against the spread.

 - This season, the Rams are winless ATS when entering a game as a favorite of 13 points or more.

-- Los Angeles' games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Los Angeles' games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- Los Angeles is 4-4 against the spread and 7-1 overall in games when it records more than 25.7 points.
+- Los Angeles is 4-4 against the spread and 7-1 overall in games when it puts up more than 25.7 points.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Jaguars.